 Rabbits and hares look similar, so people often mistake them for one another.
 The easiest way to tell them apart is by their physical appearance.
 Hares' ears are longer and, though both rabbits and hares often have brown coats, hares' coats have black tips.
 Most rabbits (except for cottontails) live underground, while hares live in aboveground nests.
 Since their nests are often not very well hidden, young hares need to be able to evade predators.
 Therefore, hares are precocial—meaning that they are born with hair and the ability to see.
 Most hares can hop within a few hours of their birth.

-Rabbit communities can reside underground in extensive, complex, engineered burrows.
+- Rabbit communities can reside underground in extensive, complex, engineered burrows.

-When being chased, rabbits will run in zigzag formations to confuse, rather than outrun, their predators.
+- When being chased, rabbits will run in zigzag formations to confuse, rather than outrun, their predators.

-In the spring, some types of hares are seen chasing one another and having frequent boxing matches.
+- In the spring, some types of hares are seen chasing one another and having frequent boxing matches.
 It was once thought that this behavior signaled competition between males.
 However, scientists now know that it is typically a female boxing a male.
-The female is either signaling that she is not ready to mate or is testing the male's endurance and strength.
+The female is either signaling that she is not ready to partner or is testing the male’s endurance and strength.

-Rabbits scope out "bolt-to" locations before choosing a grazing location.
+- Rabbits scope out “bolt-to” locations before choosing a grazing location.
 Rabbits in open fields or yards will sit perfectly still to avoid their predators and bolt to their predesignated area when alarmed.

-In arid areas, some rabbits are known to climb sloping tree trunks or limbs to access green or dew-laden vegetation.
+- In arid areas, some rabbits are known to climb sloping tree trunks or limbs to access green or dew-laden vegetation.

-Rabbits produce two types of droppings—one is a hard, light-colored pellet made of feces, and the other is soft, dark, undigested food material.
+- Rabbits produce two types of droppings—one is a hard, light-colored pellet made of feces, and the other is soft, dark, undigested food material.
 To gain nutrients from undigested food, rabbits will re-ingest these droppings to further digest the material.

 While many people love to watch these furry animals graze on weeds and clover in their yards, some people are not fond of rabbits' tendency to chew on garden or landscaping plants.
 Humane, effective solutions to perceived human-wildlife conflicts target the things that animals are attracted to in a particular area rather than the animals themselves.
 Killing or removing the rabbits is not necessary and, in most cases, not possible.
 In most cases, site aversion and exclusion methods alone will quickly solve any perceived issues.